An Ultimate Guide to Blockchain Digital Wallets

 What are Cryptocurrency wallets?

-Cryptocurrency wallets, as mentioned in our Entrepreneur’s guide to blockchain, is one of three pillars of the Blockchain industry which holds the private and public keys of all bitcoins in your possession.
+A simplest answer to what are blockchain wallets, as mentioned in our Entrepreneur’s guide to blockchain, is one of three pillars of the Blockchain industry which holds the private and public keys of all bitcoins in your possession.
 They are not physical pocket wallets and neither do they hold any real coins or currency.
 They are software programs that hold the unique address of your digital currency.
 They not only store your Cryptocurrency but also transact them using blockchain transactions.
 It allows you to interface with various blockchains in the system and holds your bitcoin balance.
-It’s almost like PayTM wallet, except it doesn’t hold any physical currency.
+It’s almost like a PayTM wallet, except it doesn’t hold any physical currency.
 If you wish to purchase or spend Bitcoins, you need a Bitcoin or multi-currency wallet of some type.

 When you spend some Bitcoins from your wallet, you are essentially signing off their ownership to the other person.
 For doing this, the private key of your Bitcoins must match the public address of the receiver.
 Then only, Bitcoins are transferred and your wallet balance reduces.
 The whole transaction is encrypted and added to the relevant blockchain and wallet balances of the two involved parties show changes.